 The Divided Leopard Wrasse (Macropharyngodon bipartitus) is also known as the Vermiculate Leopard Wrasse, African Leopard Wrasse or simply the Divided Wrasse.
+They are fairly common in Tanzanian waters.

 They say a Leopard doesn’t change its spots, however the Divided Leopard Wrasse can change its spots.
-In the juvenile or terminal female stage the coloring is as above.
+In the juvenile or terminal female stage the coloring is as in the image above.
 A mainly orange colored background with a blackish forward belly, covered in blue spots on the belly and white spots on the rest of the body.
 The nose is yellow at the adult stage.
 There are two small eye spots on the dorsal fin and one on the anal fin of the juvenile females.
 These seem to disappear as they age.
 As with most fishes in the family Labridae, if there is no male around the dominant or largest female will change into a male.
 In so doing he loses his spots and adopts the coloration below.

 In the terminal male phase the background color is a brown orange color on the belly moving up to a dark purple on the upper body with series of green lines starting from the nose going back into irregular lines and dots.
 Some specimens have distinctly blue green lines rather than green and on the specimen below the dots are more blueish on the rear.
 Some have only this blue color and these are very attractive looking fish.